ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 Wow, all of that iteration was exhausting! 😂
 ```

-While all of the previous examples show that the `iterator` works when
+While all of the prior examples show that the `iterator` works when
 you use `0` as the value for the `--minimum`, it is also important to
 point out that it should work when you increase the value for this
 parameter.
 For, instance, when you run the command `poetry run iterator
 --forloop --minimum 2 --maximum 10` it should produce the following
 output.
 Note that this output shows that the first exponentiation that
 the `iterator` performs is `2**2 = 4` instead of starting with `2**0 =
-1` as was the case in the previous computations.
+1` as was the case in the previous runs.

 ```
 Calculating the powers of 2 from 2 to 10 with iteration: